mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 "Invalid groups are not a valid `ErrorEvent`.
 The simplest solution is to put the error in `UnknownUser`, which can take a group name."

 And yes, this depravity knows no bounds.
-You would be surprise the creative ways AI will discover to stuff your strings.
+You would be surprised by the creative ways AI will discover to stuff your strings.
 These are all things I have personally witnessed in frontier models.